marko-durasic/marko-durasic.github.io/_posts/2019-07-21-terminator.md

 You can wrap it in `.bashrc` as well:

 `nano ~/.bashrc`
-Add the follwoing to the end of the file:
+Add the following to the end of the file:

 `alias mem_vm='terminator -l mem_vm -p default'`
 `alias ssh_vm='terminator -l ssh_vm -p default'`